mbasso/asm-dom/README.md

 - `useWasm`: `true` if you want to force the usage of WebAssembly
 - `useAsmJS`: `true` if you want to force the usage of asm.js
 - `clearMemory`: `true` by default, set it to `false` if you want to free memory manually, for more information see [deleteVNode](#deletevnode).
+- `unsafePatch`: `false` by default, set it to `true` if you haven't a single `patch` in your application.
+This allows you to call patch with an `oldVnode` that hasn't been used previously.
+For example, you have to enable this option if you want to patch a subtree of your vdom and then use `replaceChild`, for more information see [patch](#patch).

 By default asm-dom uses WebAssembly if supported, otherwise asm.js